-This agenda item is for San Diego LAFCO to consider recommendations from the Executive Officer in adopting a proposed (a) workplan and (b) operating budget for the upcoming fiscal year.
-Adoption of these documents would immediately precede a formal public review and comment period - including providing copies to all 78 local funding agencies - with final actions scheduled for the April meeting.
-A summary discussion of the main components underlying both the proposed workplan and operating budget follows.
+This agenda item is for San Diego LAFCO to consider recommendations from the Executive Officer in adopting a final (a) workplan and (b) operating budget for the upcoming fiscal year.
+Both items return to the Commission from their initial presentation and adoption in February and subsequent 45-day public review and comment period.
+This included providing direct notice to all 78 local funding agencies as required under statute as well as presenting to the Special Districts Advisory Committee; a process that did not generate any formal comments with additional details noted.
+A summary discussion of the main components underlying both items - including revisions made since February - follows.